zdihmed/Differential-privacy-MNIST-dataset/README.md

                                         2) training the learning model located in the file Net.py

-Net.py                             : This file contains the designed learning model TransformNormalDistribution.py     : This file contains the transform for adding the Normal noise to the original dataset before starting the training
+Net.py                             : This file contains the designed learning model TransformNormalDistribution.py     : This file contains the transform for adding the Normal noise to the original dataset before starting the training.

+# If you have used our code in your research, Please include our paper in your references:
+A. El Ouadrhiri and A. Abdelhadi, "Differential Privacy for Deep and Federated Learning: A Survey," in IEEE Access, doi: 10.1109/ACCESS.2022.3151670.